mappist/desflorestamento/next.md

 # Further Study

 Despite spending the majority of a semester on this project, it seems I have more questions than answers.
-In particular, three ideas emerge as potential places for aditional research (some of which I hope to include in my extra-credit written report): Indigenous lands, the use of remote sensing technologies, and the effects of other biomes on HDI.
+In particular, three ideas emerge as potential places for aditional research (some of which I include in the [Policy Report](policy-report)): Indigenous lands, the use of remote sensing technologies, and the effects of other biomes on HDI.
 Additionally, this study may benefit from using a different scale.

 ## Indigenous Lands